KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 36: Friday, May 6, 2022

+**Today's Progress:** Continued section 13 (Networking, JSON Parsing, APIs and Core Location) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** Dr. Yu continues to keep things interesting.
+I continue to enjoy this course.
+Also, I've noticed that overall I have more confidence.
+That alone feels great.
+I feel like Dr. Yu is teaching a bit faster, so I have to pause a lot more to keep up.
+Sometimes it feels like I'm trying to listen, understand and type all at once.
+I look forward to coding daily.
+I'm having fun and learning.
+I watched a taped live code session today and received some valuable information from that.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.